hello-nerdo/WebsiteToPrompt/README.md

 ## How to Use

 1. Click the extension icon to open the popup.
-2. Toggle **"Inspect Mode"**.
+2. Toggle **"Selection Mode"**.
 Hover over the desired element in the active webpage and click it to capture.
 3. The selected element is replaced in-page with a Markdown snippet.
 The original HTML is auto-saved in the extension’s local storage.
 4. To manage your saved prompts, open the **Prompt Dashboard** either from the popup or the context menu ("Open Prompt Dashboard").
 5. In the dashboard: